 1. find the 'nugget' of your story and create a mind-map showing a multitude of possibilities for that idea

-3. create characters onto which you can hang those mind-map possibilities onto (I find photographs and paste them my note book)
+3. create characters onto which you can hang those mind-map possibilities onto (I find photographs and paste them into my note book).

-6. I pin my post-it notes to a cork board or stick it the length of the staircase and spend several days looking/changing the sequence
+6. I pin my post-it notes to a cork board or stick it along the length of the staircase and spend several days looking/changing the sequence.

 7. I begin writing when I can't not begin writing - at this point I'll be itching to start.